Niweera/wordhunter-v2/README.md

 [https://github.com/Niweera/wordhunter-v2](https://github.com/Niweera/wordhunter-v2)

 WordHunter-V2 is a combination of several microservices written in Java Spring Boot.
 All services are cached with Redis server, load balanced with Ribbon Client and short-circuited with Netflix Hystrix.
-Inter-service communication is done via FeignClient.
+Inter-service communication is done via FeignClient and WebFlux WebClient.

 1. [GoogleDict](https://googledict.herokuapp.com/) - (Dictionary API Service)
 2. [Enygma](https://enygma.herokuapp.com/) - (Enygma Service for getting anagrams for a given letter combinations)